-We’re taking a look at some Powerful Graphic Organizers for STEM that can help students develop better problem solving skills, help them document their work and help students take charge of their learning!
+Powerful Graphic Organizers help students develop better problem solving skills, document their work and take charge of their learning!

-Because graphic organizers have a visual and active component, they help both our kinesthetic students as well as our visual learners better grasp the information they are learning.
-They are a wonderful authentic artifact for student STEM notebooks and if used regularly can show student growth and even be used as formative assessments.
+Graphic organizers have a visual and active component and help both our kinesthetic students and our visual learners better grasp information.
+They are useful artifacts for student STEM notebooks and if used regularly can show student growth and even be used as formative assessments.

-Venn Diagrams and Concept Maps seem to be the go-to, catch-all ones, so I’d be remiss if I didn’t at least mention them.
-These oldies-but-goodies are so versatile for all subjects including STEM, but there are others that can be just as (or more) useful.
+Venn Diagrams and Concept Maps are our go-to graphic organizers so I’d be remiss if I didn’t at least mention them.
+These oldies-but-goodies are great for STEM, but there are others that can be just as (or more) useful.

-The Claims, Evidence, Reasoning (CER) model, for example is very rigorous for students and causes them to struggle with what kind of information to write in each category.
+The Claims, Evidence, Reasoning (CER) model, for example, is rigorous for students because it requires content mastery to complete correctly.
 Having students write their responses in this format ensures that they are: choosing a side or solution to support, providing evidence and support for their side/solution, and (the hard part) providing a sort of conclusion by tying their claim and evidence to a scientific phenomena.

 Lane specializes in STEM education, curriculum design and professional development and makes teachers’ lives easier through innovative, standards-based STEM lessons.